mwanji/humpty/README.md

 ## Usage

-The best way to use humpty is with [WebJars](http://webjars.org) for 3rd-party libraries and to put application code in folders accessible via URL.
+The best way to use humpty is with [WebJars](http://webjars.org) for 3rd-party libraries and application code in folders accessible via URL.

 ### Example